Return to First Part of Chapter

 Note that persons resident in 'other' (ie. non-excepted) institutions may have categorical eligibility for ODSP: see the ODSP Legal Guide, Ch.7, s.8: "Income Support: Institutional Residents".

-Rates for persons in such institutions vary but are generally based on a "personal needs allowance" (or "PNA") of $132 per month.
+Rates for persons in such institutions vary but are generally based on a "personal needs allowance" (or "PNA").
 Transition provisions to assist with preserving prior accomodation in the hope of return are available for residents of women's shelters and hospitals, and reduction of long-term hospital "budgetary requirements" are at the discretion of the administrator (see below).

 Further, administrators have discretion in reducing the budgetary requirements of recipients in hospital, women's shelters, and in residential substance addiction treatment programs.